Email sent by Rene Thatcher on October 18th 2022. Written by Josh Dsouza, Marissa Foster, Emileen Garvin, and Rene Thatcher.

-Cybercrime is a lucrative business and colleges are big targets for malicious attacks.
-Voice calls, text, apps, email, social media, and websites can all be used by hackers to trick you into providing personal information or credentials.
+Per the Computer Security Resource Center - [Phishing is] a digital form of social engineering that uses authentic-looking—but bogus—e-mails to request information from users or direct them to a fake Web site that requests information.
+This is a form of cybercrime intended to steal user information, including passwords, addresses, credit card info, etc. Voice calls, text, apps, email, social media, and websites can all be used by hackers to trick you into providing personal information or credentials.
 Attackers can then use this information to gain access to other systems within your organization, including those that could have sensitive data.
 These malicious messages should be deleted immediately.
-Please see our tips below to know what to look out for, how to confirm a communication is legitimate, and the best ways to prevent an attack.

 - Is there a caution banner on the top of the message indicating it is from off campus?